ABOUT FOOD AND DRINK IN MONTENEGRO

-It is hard to imagine a Montenegrin from the olden days caring too much for what he eats.
-Firstly because- with a few exceptions- he didn't have much to eat and second since, until well into the 20th c, food was foremost a means to survive and not a pleasure.
-On the other hand, in search of food people, in search of food of people found and tried almost them, preparing them in many imaginative ways.
-Bearing this is mind you will appreciate more the traditional Montenegrin cuisine which is all about simply prepared straight-forwards tasty food that keeps you will fed.
+It is hard to imagine a Montenegrin from the older days caring too much for what he eats.
+Firstly because- with a few exceptions- he didn't have much to eat and second since, until well into the 20th c,food was considered just as a means of survival, not for pleasure.
+On the other hand, in search of food people preparing them in many imaginative ways.
+Bearing this is mind you will appreciate more the traditional Montenegrin cuisine which is all about simply prepared straight-forwards tasty food that keeps you well fed.

 Bread (hljeb) in the old times used to be baked out of barley or, later, corn.
 Today you can consider yourself lucky if you find these, but wheat bread baked in the restaurants, mostly ispod sača, is a delicacy of its own.
 Proja is tasty corn bread, rich in fat and sometimes with cheese added to it.
 Another bread-like snack is priganice, a kind of doughnut served with cheese, kajmak, honey or jam.
 It is almost impossible to imagine a complete meal without the ever popular pies (pite) such as gužvara and sirnica with cheese and eggs, zeljanica with spinach, onions and cheese, krompiruša with potatoes or heljdija from buckwheat-another crop adapted perfectly to the harsh mountain climate.
 A special kind of pie is izljevuša whose mixed dough is spilled into to bowl and then baked.